Skip to main content

 • f(x)=ynf(x) = y_n for xxnx \geq x_n.

-Step functions can be used following ways:
+Step functions can be used in the following ways:

 stepFunctionEval()